maybe-asdf/yns/README.md

 1. Download latest release
 2. cd into your downloads folder
 3. Run "sudo mv yns /usr/bin/yns" without the quotation mark
+### REMEMBER!
+Most packages will require git to be installed.